 What experiences did you have growing up that led you to filmmaking?

-My parents are a psychologist and a teacher from Hispanic families who had one connection in the film industry: a DOP they shared a flat with back in university.
+My parents are psychologists and teachers from Spanish families who had one connection in the film industry: a DOP they shared a flat with back in university.
 My dad hosted a film club, my mom played “Blade Runner” and “A Clockwork Orange” for me when I was about 14.
 I studied Advertising in the Public University of the Basque Country.